Date of Degree

 In Chapter 3, I use various biochemical techniques to reveal the presence of brain-specific ataxin-3 microaggregates in two genetically distinct mouse models of SCA3.
 Selective neuropathological evaluation of SCA3 mice reveals that major neuronal loss and reactive glial proliferation are not shared features of phenotypically-manifesting SCA3 mice.
 Additional studies fail to provide evidence for loss-of-function of endogenous ataxin-3 in SCA3 mice.
 Our results suggest that neuronal dysfunction in SCA3 is mediated through a toxic gain-of-function mechanism by ataxin-3 microaggregates in the CNS.

 In Chapter 4, I discuss important areas for future research in polyQ disease.
 I describe studies that would help elucidate the structural nature of toxic soluble microaggregates, and their effects on other cellular proteins.
 I also consider how the results described in this thesis inform potential treatment strategies.

 Williams, Aislinn Joanmarie.
-"Toxic intermediates and protein quality control in the polyglutamine disease, SCA3." dissertation, University of Iowa, 2010.
+"Toxic intermediates and protein quality control in the polyglutamine disease, SCA3."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.